kirtianand19/Business-Insights-360/README.md

 2. How will the success of this project be measured?
 3. What is the project timeline?
 4. Are stakeholders expecting a preview before the final release?
-5. What are stakeholders' hopes and fears regarding this project?
-6. Who will use this dashboard and for what purpose?
-7. What are the expectations at project completion?
-8. What potential issues might arise during the project?
-9. What resources and data are needed?
-10. Are there any design and view preferences from stakeholders?

-## Dataset Overview

-### Dimension Tables

-- **dim_customer:** 27 markets, 75 customers, 2 platforms (Brick & Mortar, E-commerce), 3 channels (Retailer, Direct, Distributors)
-- **dim_market:** 27 markets, 7 sub-zones, 4 regions (APAC, EU, NA, LATAM)
-- **dim_product:** 3 divisions (P&A, PC, N&S), 14 categories

-### Fact Tables

-- **fact_forecast_monthly:** Forecast customer needs to enhance satisfaction and reduce storage costs
-- **fact_sales_monthly:** Monthly sales data

-### Additional Tables

-- **freight_cost:** Travel and other costs by market and fiscal year
-- **gross_price:** Gross prices by product code
-- **manufacturing_cost:** Manufacturing costs by product code and year
-- **pre_invoice_deductions, post_invoice_deductions:** Deduction details by customer and year

-## Data Modeling

-- Followed Snowflake schema for efficient data modeling.
-Refer to this [blog](https://addendanalytics.com/blog/data-modelling-best-practices/) for best practices.

----
+5. What are stakeholders' hopes for this project?
+6. What are stakeholders' fears regarding this dashboard?
+7. Who will use this dashboard and for what purpose?
+8. What are the expectations upon project completion?
+9. What potential issues might arise during the project?
+10. What resources and data are needed to build this dashboard?
+11. Are there any design and view preferences from stakeholders?

+After the project kickoff meetings, the data engineering team provided the requested data for analysis.

+### Dataset Overview

+Understanding the available data is crucial before analysis.
+Here’s a summary:

+**Dimension Tables:** Contain static data like customer and product details.

+**Fact Tables:** Contain transaction data.

+#### gdb041:

+- **dim_customer**
+  - 27 distinct markets (e.g., India, USA, Spain)
+  - 75 distinct customers across markets
+  - 2 types of platforms: Brick & Mortar (physical/offline) and E-commerce (online)
+  - 3 channels: Retailer, Direct, Distributors
+- **dim_market**
+  - 27 distinct markets
+  - 7 sub-zones
+  - 4 regions: APAC, EU, NA, LATAM
+- **dim_product**
+  - Divisions:
+    - P & A: Peripherals, Accessories
+    - PC: Notebook, Desktop
+    - N & S: Networking, Storage
+  - 14 different categories (e.g., Internal HDD, keyboard)
+  - Various product variants

+#### Fact Tables:

+- **fact_forecast_monthly**
+  - Forecasts customer needs to enhance satisfaction and reduce storage costs
+  - Denormalized for analytical purposes
+  - Dates replaced by the start date of the month
+  - Contains forecast quantity at the end
+- **fact_sales_monthly**
+  - Similar to the forecast table but with sold quantities instead of forecast values

+#### gdb056:

+- **freight_cost**
+  - Travel and other costs for each market with fiscal year
+- **gross_price**
+  - Gross prices by product code
+- **manufacturing_cost**
+  - Manufacturing costs by product code and year
+- **pre_invoice_deductions**
+  - Pre-invoice deductions percentage by customer and year
+- **post_invoice_deductions**
+  - Post-invoice and other deductions details

+## Importing Data into Power BI

+- As the database is MySQL, import datasets from the MySQL database to Power BI using database access credentials.

+## Data Model

+- Data modeling is crucial and forms the foundation of the report.
+All visuals are built upon the data model.
+- Poor data modeling affects the overall performance of the report.
+- Follow best practices for data modeling.
+Refer to this [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)for more information.
+- This project follows the Snowflake data modeling method.

 ![Data Model](https://github.com/kirtianand19/Business-Insights-360/assets/138418920/b03f1d73-ad04-4abe-86ba-55838fe66d57)